-Ambassador Catherine Colonna took up her duties as Permanent Representative of France to the OECD on 23 October 2017.
+Ambassador Amélie de Montchalin took up her duties as Permanent Representative of France to the OECD in Paris on 30 November 2022.